ronituohino/battle-sheep/docs/design.md

 The actual state of a tile can be represented with an integer:

-- -1 means a missing tile in the map.
+- 0 means a missing tile in the map.
-- 0 means an empty tile in the map.
+- 1 means an empty tile in the map.
 (Tile with no sheep on it)
+- Player 0 sheep are mapped from 2 to 17.
+(Tile with 1-16 sheep, player 0)
-- Player 1 sheep are mapped from 001-016.
+- Player 1 sheep are mapped from 18 to 33.
 (Tile with 1-16 sheep, player 1)
-- Player 2 sheep are mapped from 101-116.
-(Tile with 1-16 sheep, player 2)
-- ...

 I need to implement a heuristic to evaluate a "value" for a given tile in a certain state of a game. **Implementation details are still unclear.**